alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 Remember, there's always more than one solution to any problem!
 Don't get fixated on finding the One Right Answer.

-> "the strategy is definitely: first make it work, then make it right, and, finally, make it fast."
+> "The strategy is definitely: first make it work, then make it right, and, finally, make it fast."
-> - Stephen C. Johnson and Brian W. Kernighan
+> - Brian Kernighan, creator of the C programming language

 In the next slides we will examine several different ways to write the One Potato program.